brianloveswords/bjb.dev/src/pages/log/20220217-crashing-with-astro.md

 I ran the fuzzer against `0.23.0-next.9` and as it turns out this is fixed!
 Clean bill of health.
 Might be interesting to dig into the diff between `0.22.20` and `0.23.0-next.9` to figure out what changed that could have fixed this bug, but I'm supposed to be porting content right now so I need to stop this side quest before I get even more distracted.

 I ran into a few other bugs that I didn't write about here that were not as interesting, but even still this isn't close to the worst experience I've had trying out a piece of software and this post is not trying to slam the Astro devs.
 I am a Spiders Georg of software bugs, an outlier who should not be counted.
-Everything[^vscode] I touch[^obsidian] breaks[^docker] nearly immediately just by trying to use it "normally" (well, normal for me, I guess).
+Everything[^vscode] I touch[^obsidian] breaks[^docker] nearly immediately just trying to use it normally (well, normal for me).

 [^obsidian]: I'm drafting this post in Obsidian and I've had to force-refresh it about 5 times because it keeps, I don't know how to describe it, eating the text I write?
 I type but the cursor doesn't move and when I click somewhere else the text goes away.
 I think this started when I added **Appendix C** but I'm not entirely sure.